ViDiC: Video Difference Captioning: ViDiC-1K

 \subsubsection{Video Collection}

-To establish a benchmark with broad coverage, we constructed ViDiC-1K with 1,000 video pairs by aggregating data from existing public sources while also generating videos via our proprietary pipeline.The approximate proportions of specific data sources are shown in Figure~\ref{fig:right}.
+To establish a benchmark with broad coverage, we constructed ViDiC-1K with 1,000 video pairs by aggregating data from existing public sources while also generating videos via our proprietary pipeline.
+The approximate proportions of specific data sources are shown in Figure~\ref{fig:right}.
+To maintain a high standard of data quality, all videos were uniformly filtered to remove duplicates, videos containing significant artifacts, videos with negligible motion, and those exhibiting excessively large inter-video differences.